-Congratulations again on successfully submitting your Round 1 MBA applications!
+Congratulations on successfully submitting your Round 1 MBA applications!
 It is not an easy process, and you deserve a lot of credit for getting your applications in on time.
-For many of you, now is the time to start preparing for your MBA interviews; we have provided you with some interview guidance in part 1 of this blog post.
+For many of you, now is the time to start preparing for your MBA interviews; we have provided you with some interview guidance in part one of this blog post.

 1. Get ready to be disappointed.

 Soon you will learn whether you landed an interview or not.
 Even if you know the numbers—with some schools awarding an interview to only one in three or even one in five applicants—not getting an interview still stings.
 That is why now is the time to have a Round 2 application strategy in place, if only to lessen the disappointment by knowing you are already working on Plan B.